An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Introduction

 To answer \textbf{Q1}, we conduct experiments on \textbf{four} large-scale industrial datasets under \textbf{three} SR architectures (i.e., SASRec~\cite{kang2018self}, GRURec~\cite{hidasi2015session}, and NextItNet~\cite{yuan2019simple}), and extensively test the performance of MMSR by equipping it with \textbf{three} TE, \textbf{three} VE and \textbf{ten} fusion strategies (including 4 vanilla coarse-grained, 4 enhanced coarse-grained and 2 fine-grained approaches).
 To answer \textbf{Q2}, we explore whether MMSR benefits from advances in existing Vision-Language Pre-trained (VLP) models by experimenting with different VLP architectures (e.g., CLIP~\cite{radford2021learning} \& GroupViT~\cite{xu2022groupvit}, ViLT~\cite{kim2021vilt} \& VisualBERT~\cite{li2019visualbert}, and FLAVA~\cite{singh2022flava}) as well as various representations of vision in VLP (i.e., region-based~\cite{Faster_RCNN}, grid-based~\cite{he2016deep} and patch-based~\cite{radford2021learning}).
 To answer \textbf{Q3}, we put IDSR and MMSR in the cold-item scenario to evaluate their item representation ability and conduct transferring experiments on \textbf{two} source domains and \textbf{two} target domains, with the source and target datasets being scaled.
-In addition to exploring the above issues, practical guidance on how to effectively train MMSR would also be provided, e.g., whether full-finetuning the item encoders is necessary, what the impact of information volume brings (i.e., title length of sentences and mask ratio of images), and hyperparameter of different modules (see Appendix \ref{Tricks}).
-Our contributions can be outlined as follows: \begin{itemize}[leftmargin=8pt, topsep = 1pt]
+In addition to exploring the above issues, practical guidance on how to effectively train MMSR would also be provided, e.g., whether full-finetuning the item encoders is necessary, what the impact of information volume brings (i.e., title length of sentences and mask ratio of images), and hyperparameter of different modules.